developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * Length1 - Use to set decode lengths.
 * Length2 - Use to set decode lengths.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.

+## Trioptic 39

-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.

 ## Discrete 2 of 5
 * Length1 - Use to set decode lengths.
 * Length2 - Use to set decode lengths.
-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.

 ## Code11
 * Length1 - Use to set decode lengths.
 * Length2 - Use to set decode lengths.
-* Redundancy - Sets the reader to read the bar code twice before accepting data.
+* Redundancy - Sets the reader to read the barcode twice before accepting data.
 * Verify Check Digit - Check the integrity of all Code 11 symbols to verify that the data complies with the specified check digit algorithm.
-This selects the check digit mechanism for the decoded Code 11 bar code.
+This selects the check digit mechanism for the decoded Code 11 barcode.
 	* No Check Digit - Do not verify check digit.
-	* 1 Check Digit - Bar code contains one check digit.
+	* 1 Check Digit - barcode contains one check digit.
-	* 2 Check Digits - bar code contains two check digits.
+	* 2 Check Digits - barcode contains two check digits.
 * Report Check DIgit - Transmit Code 11 data with or without the check digit.

 ## HAN XIN